The Dandelion – health, nutrition & tea

 Are Dandelions good for you?

-Yes, dandelions are very good for the majority of people, like anything they should only be consumed as part of a balanced diet.
-The leaves make great additions to salads along with the flowers & the roots can be used to make dandelion root tea as we discussed earlier.
-All of these contain vitamins and minerals that the body uses to maintain itself.
+Yes, dandelions are very good for you, provided you are not allergic to them.
+The leaves make great additions to salads along with the flowers & the roots can be used to make dandelion root tea, as we discussed earlier.
+All of these contain vitamins and minerals the body uses to maintain itself.

-There are some medical conditions where taking dandelions may not be recommended as they can have an adverse effect with some medication & medical conditions.
+There are some medical conditions where taking dandelions may not be recommended as they can harm some medications & medical conditions.

-Dandelions, consumed on a regular basis as part of a balanced diet will have some effects on your body due to its potent content of vitamins and minerals.
-It is also jam packed with a variety of antioxidants which help neutralise free radicals in the body, reducing the risk of chronic illness and disease.
+Dandelions, when eaten regularly as part of a balanced diet, will have some effects on your body due to their full content of vitamins and minerals.
+It is also jam-packed with various antioxidants, which help remove free radicals from the body, lowering the risk of chronic illness and disease.

-Like anything medical though, if you have any form of health related issues you should consult your doctor before consuming dandelions on a regular basis.
-Due to its potency it could have negative effects on people with certain health issues.
+Like anything medical, though, if you have any health-related issues, you should consult your doctor before eating dandelions regularly.
+Due to its potency, it could have adverse effects on people with specific health issues.

 • A lower blood pressure